1. CAN Driver

 DESCRIPTION:

-Creates new queue with characteristics defined in “queue” field provided as can_queue structure.
+Creates new queue with characteristics defined in “queue” field provided as can_queue_param structure.

 uint8_t direction;